aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

 With that setup, you only have two commands to run:

-- `grunt -v` while developing, with live reload support
+- `grunt` while developing, with live reload support
 - `rake deploy` to deploy the site in production

 You can now add more bower packages, use custom jekyll plugins, and have fun :)